Batteries

 • grab & go bag devices

 Store the batteries with your supplies.
-Include a solar charger, solar power bank, or hand-crank charger as well.
+It is also advisable to store a solar charger, solar power bank, or hand-crank charger to recharge NiMH batteries if needed.

 • emergency radios